Aptimex/portl/README.md

 ![Diagram](media/portl.svg)
 </div>

 Requires GNU `sed`, `grep`, `cut`, and `tr` to be installed.
 If you get errors about unsupported flags in these commands it's probably because you have a BSD (POSIX) version installed.
+Also requires `env`.

 ## Quick Start